 Regardless of the cheek implant style, these implants are usually placed from an incision inside the mouth up under the upper lip.
 Cheek implants can also be placed through a lower eyelid incision which may be part of an overall midface lifting strategy. (with the exception of the submalar implant.
-While cheek implant surgery is fairly straightforward, there is a certain risk of asymmetry in cheek implants for two reasons.
-It is hard to see if they are positioned evenly because one can not see the placement of both implants at the same time.
-The use of bone landmarks is used and the implant is positioned by them.
+While cheek implant surgery is fairly straightforward, there is a certain risk of asymmetry for two reasons.
+First, it is hard to see if they are positioned evenly because one can not see the placement of both implants at the same time.
+The use of bone landmarks is the only intraoperative guide for their placement.
 This is not always completely accurate however.
 Secondly, if the implants are not firmly secured onto their placed position on the bone they may shift after surgery.
-Their position is best assured by using self-tapping microscrews through the cheek implants to the underlying bone or an external bolster for a few days after surgery.
+Their position is best assured by using self-tapping microscrews through the cheek implants to the underlying bone when possible or an external bolster for a few days after surgery.